-FHA loans are the type of loans people choose for their home loans when they cannot afford to put down 20% of the down payment.
-People that choose an FHA loan have to get insurance to minimize the risk of default that the lender faces when granting this type of loan.
+First off, what are these loans and how do FHA loans work?
+FHA loans are the type of loans people choose when they cannot afford to put down 20% (a down payment).
+People that choose an FHA loan when buying Nashville homes for sale have to get insurance to minimize the risk of default that the lender faces when granting this type of loan.

 Sellers used to be reluctant to accept an offer from a buyer using an FHA loan because they required too many repairs before the loan could close.
-Many times, sellers would end up paying for the FHA repairs, but today, the FHA repair guidelines have eased up and sellers are not the ones necessary to handle these repairs anymore.
-Here is a look at what type of repairs are required for the FHA loan.
+What are the FHA loan requirements for sellers?
+Many times, sellers would end up paying for the FHA repairs, but today, the FHA repair loan guidelines have eased up and sellers are not the ones required to handle these repairs anymore.
+Here is a look at what types of repairs are required for the FHA loan.

 That helps with easing the concerns of the seller that doesn't want to take an offer from a buyer with an FHA loan.
 The seller can also have the buyer be responsible for handling the FHA funding condition repairs that is called for in an appraisal.

 What repairs are necessary for FHA loans?